josh2195/lunch/README.md

 - Open your desired internet browser
 - Navigate to the webiste
 - Input your lunch options
-- Click the "Choose My Lunch!" button
+- Click the "Get My Choice!" button
 - Enjoy your lunch!

 ## Future Development